 May is peak spring time for many of us, but it’s also Chip Your Pet Month.

-However, the fact is that microchips make it much more likely for a lost pet to reunite with their owners.
+However, the fact is that microchips make it much more likely for a lost pet to reunite with their humans.
 Petfinder cites a study that says only two percent of lost cats who entered shelters made it back to their humans.
 But that rate jumped up to 38 percent for lost cats who had microchips.

 So if you haven’t yet had your cat microchipped, here are the ins and outs of why it’s something you really need to get around to doing — and Chip Your Pet Month is as good a time to do it as any!

 So What’s Microchipping All About?

 Remember the olden days when every cat wore a necklace with a name tag around their neck that also included their humans’ contact details?

 Well, think of microchipping as the modern, updated version of that.
 In the unfortunate case of your cat getting lost, checking for a microchip can be an effective way to track down your information and reunite you with your kitty.

 Almost every veterinary office, shelter, and even many police stations have equipment to read your cat’s microchip.
 If someone turns your lost cat in at any of these facilities, your feline has a far better chance of coming back home to you.

 What’s The Microchip Like?